turingschool/curriculum/source/debugging/error_services.markdown

 3. Writing a system to send you an email when an error occurs is easy.
 But errors tend to happen in bunches.
 Do you want to get 900 emails in the span of a few seconds?

 <div class="note">
-  To follow the examples in this section you'll need to have an application running on Heroku.
+  <p>To follow the examples in this section you'll need to have an application running on Heroku.</p>
   [TODO: Better instructions for JSBlogger setup]
 </div>